What Is The Purpose Of Discipline?

 Discipline however, is not a goal unto itself.
 When we consider the needs of the whole child and their successful integration in society we want far more for them than compliance.

-Teaching students appropriate behaviour goes hand in hand with learning essential social and emotional skills.
+Teaching students appropriate behaviour goes hand in hand with learning essential social emotional learning skills.
 These skills equip young people with strategies and understandings to navigate the world in an effective, dignified and caring way.

 - Self-Awareness: Being able to identify your own emotions and thoughts and understand how they impact your behaviour.